 Braeden Holder 5-9 So Grand Rapids Storm (Warren De La Salle): There’s an embarrassment of talent at De La Salle, and here’s an upcoming underclassman for the defending state champs.
 Quick and shifty, he gets into the lane easily then executes with his passes instead of guesses and bail outs.
 Didn’t always recognize as quickly cutting wings as spotting up wings.
 Has deep range that opponents’ respect, opening up the floor with shots or fakes.
 Small but solid on D.

-Derrick Kilgore 5-11 Fr Hurricanes (Detroit U Prep): The kind of player who can thrive in younger AAU with the hectic pace and open floor, given his energy and nose for the cup.
+Derrick Kilgore 5-11 Fr Hurricanes (Old Redford Academy): The kind of player who can thrive in younger AAU with the hectic pace and open floor, given his energy and nose for the cup.
 A “pick six” waiting to happen.

 Chase LeFevre 6-3 So The Process (Novi): Plays to his physical advantages as a strong 6-3 wing playing 15U, identifying matchups, looking drive first, getting a shoulder in and bullying guards for buckets and and-ones.
 Will have to expand perimter skill level and defend guards himself as he progresses, but has tools and toughness that coaches covet.

 Chris McLavish 5-8 So Grand Rapids Storm (Flint Carman-Ainsworth): A new addition to a Storm team that was already in the conversation as the state’s best 15U.
 A volume shooter the type of which teammates will get him the ball back on the same possession he’s missed a 3 — because the odds are the next one is falling.
 Maneuvers easily with the ball and with this range and trigger, can freeze a defender just looking at the rim.